 - Research to gain understanding of existing problems, including their presence here in the Lehigh Valley (both historic & current)

 - Analyze how addressing these problems will improve current and long-term sustainability of communities

-- Work with community members, educators, and local organizations to explore possibilities
+- Work with community members, educators, and local organizations

 - Take action to raise awareness and understanding including presentations, fact sheets, and/or posters

 - Write articles or speak to groups on various aspects of sustainability and community resilience

 Note: It is also possible to explore aspects of this topic through our Act For Justice, Climate Action, Communication, Community & Restorative Justice Systems, Healthy Food for Healthy Communities, and Sustainability in Business internships.

 Qualifications: We are looking for a student who has a strong interest in sustainable communities — and can take significant responsibility in a project that cannot necessarily be defined in advance.
 Your academic major is not as important as your interest and ability to undertake a variety of tasks and work effectively.

 If this is a topic you would like to explore, email Internship Coordinator Peter Crownfield.